 The eBay Buy Box

 If that sounds a little bit like Amazon’s listing style, that’s because it is.
-When you click through to a Grouped Listings product page, the listing that tops their Best Match search results gets heavily featured as “our pick”—much like the Buy Box winner on Amazon.
+When you click through to a Grouped Listings product page, the listing that tops their Best Match search results gets heavily featured—much like the Buy Box winner on Amazon.

 Amazon shows other sellers’ offers in a little box on the right.
 But for buyers with small screens, eBay can push all listings besides “our pick” below the fold.

-On a larger screen, you might also see a handful of other boxes like the lowest-priced brand-new offer (which may well be the same listing) and/or an auction that’s ending soon.
+On a larger screen, you might also see a handful of other boxes like "pre-owned: lowest price" and/or an auction that’s ending soon.
 Everyone else gets hidden.

-The buyer can only see the other listings if they click “See all…” under the lowest-priced option or scroll way down.
+The buyer can only see other listings if they click “See all…” on one of the boxes or scroll way down.
 Even “Frequently bought together” recommendations appear higher on the page.

-In other words, if you don’t get selected for “our pick” and you don’t have the lowest price among all listings of your product, your listing will be virtually invisible in Grouped Listings searches.
+In other words, if you don’t get selected for “our pick” and you don’t win a category like "brand new: lowest price," your listing will be virtually invisible in Grouped Listings searches.